kimdrezdon/react-photo-gallery/README.md

-# React Gallery App
+# React Photo Gallery

+### Techdegree Project 7

 This project uses JavaScript, JSX, Axios, React and React Router to generate a photo gallery using data fetched from the Flickr API.

 The user can use the search component to find images of their choosing.